-The following organization chart indicates the intercorporate relationships of the Corporation and its material subsidiary entities together with the jurisdiction of incorporation or constitution of each such entity as at September 1, 2021.
+The following organization chart indicates the intercorporate relationships of the Corporation and its material subsidiary entities together with the jurisdiction of incorporation or constitution of each such entity as at August 31, 2023.
 Certain subsidiaries of the Corporation, each of which represented not more than 10% of the consolidated assets and not more than 10% of the consolidated revenue of the Corporation, and all of which, in the aggregate, represented not more than 20% of the total consolidated assets and the total consolidated revenue of the Corporation as at the date hereof, have been omitted.
-Ultimate control of Cogeco rests with a privately held Canadian holding company, Gestion Audem Inc., which is controlled by the members of the family of the late Henri Audet and Marie-Jeanne Audet.